 Responsiveness: the ability of the product to transform the layout flexibly according to the devices it is used on.
 That can make a crucial effect on usability as what looks slickly stylish, attractive and clear on a high-resolution professional monitor, can transform into a dirty stain on the small low-res screen.
 The color scheme and contrast level, certainly, influence this issue among the first.

 Environment: choosing the appropriate color scheme and the type of background for potential environments in which users are going to use it regularly and frequently.
 In terms of constant use under natural light, a dark background can literally create the effect of reflection, especially on glossy screens typical for tablets and smartphones.
-On the contrary, in terms of regular use in badly-lit environment, a dark background can take the light away from the screen which has the bad influence on navigation and readability.
+On the contrary, in terms of regular use in a badly-lit environment, a dark background can take the light away from the screen which has a negative influence on navigation and readability.
 So, the issue of color combinations, contrast and shades draw big attention here.

 Images take a big part in usability: as the vast majority of users are visually driven, images become the hook points of getting basic data about the website or app.
 Images present the part of the content which is both informative and emotionally appealing.
 The level of detail and functionality allow classifying the images in user interfaces into types, among which: